Turbulent disruption of density staircases in stratified shear flows: Formulation

 Written in terms of the flux coefficient $\Gamma$, the mean buoyancy and velocity equations~\eqref{eq:coupled_system_molecular_diffusivities} are:

-where for the sake of simplicity and because we want to understand how this parameter affects the formation of staircases, we consider a constant turbulent Prandtl number $\text{Pr}_T$.
-These equations are coupled through the dependence of the flux coefficient $\Gamma$ on the Richardson number $\text{Ri}$.
-For clarity we \cpc{henceforth} drop the overbars on $b$ and $u$.
+For the sake of simplicity and because our goal is to understand how this coupling parameter affects the formation of staircases, we consider the turbulent Prandtl number $\text{Pr}_T$ as a free constant parameter that does not depend on the stratification nor on the shear.
+The above equations are coupled through the dependence of the flux coefficient $\Gamma$ on the Richardson number $\text{Ri}_{g}$.
+Moreover, since the system is invariant under the mapping $\Ast{S} \rightarrow -\Ast{S}$, we will assume without loss of generality that $\Ast{S} \geq 0$.
+Since we are considering statically stable buoyancy profiles, we also have $\Ast{N}^{2} \geq 0$.